What is Value-Added Tax?

 Who has a duty to register to be a VAT registrant?

-2. Certain businesses are excluded from VAT.
-That means it is no necessary for entrepreneurs of such business to register to be a VAT registrant.
+Certain businesses are excluded from VAT.
+It means that there is no necessary for entrepreneurs of such business to register to be a VAT registrant.
 However, the entrepreneurs can register to be the VAT registrant as well.

 Is VAT also business costs?